Defender Association of Philadelphia

 Defender Association of Philadelphia, founded in 1936, is a non-profit corporation, based in Philadelphia, Pennsylvania, that provides defense on a court-appointed basis for criminal and delinquency cases in which the defendants and respondents are indigent adults and juveniles.

+It operates as a 501(c)(3) Public Charity.
+In 2023, it claimed $83,916,027 in revenue and $56,503,891 in total assets.

 History

 In 1990, the association appointed the first woman as chief in 56 years.
 She retired in 2014.

 In October 2001, the firm moved Comcast Center (Philadelphia) at 17th Street and John F. Kennedy Boulevard.
 In 2015, Keir Bradford-Grey become head of the Association.